Anker Soundcore Boost Speaker Review

 Now it’s very similar in size and weight to the JBL flip 4 and Sony XP 20 but keep in mind despite how small and light it is it’s squared off on all corners.

-While some of the aforementioned competitors are much rounder you can beat a judge if this thought works for you or not then the top and bottom offers this unique looking rubberized plastic and gives off a recycled paper-like appearance.
+While some of the aforementioned competitors are much rounder you can beat a judge if this thought works for you or not then the top and bottom offer this unique-looking rubberized plastic and gives off a recycled paper-like appearance.

 Here I was giving it this eco-friendly look it’s pretty cool but one thing I would critique though I do wish the rubberized texture was gripper when I picked it up it is somewhat slippery if you’re not holding it without thinking about it.